Milky Way and Nearby Galaxies Science with the Single Aperture Large Telescope for Universe Studies (SALTUS) Space Observatory: SALTUS Performance for Milky Way and Nearby Galaxies Science

 \section{SALTUS Performance for Milky Way and Nearby Galaxies Science}

-The \saltus\ telescope, instrumentation, and spacecraft design principles are described in accompanying papers in this issue\citep{Chin2024JATIS,Arenberg2024JATIS,Kim2024JATIS,Harding2024JATIS,Roelfsema2024JATIS,daSilva2024JATIS}.
-Here we briefly describe the performance metrics most relevant for the Milky Way and nearby galaxies science community, and we point readers to those other papers for detailed information.
+While the \saltus\ telescope, instrumentation, and spacecraft design principles are described in detail in accompanying papers in this issue\citep{Chin2024JATIS,Arenberg2024JATIS,Kim2024JATIS,Harding2024JATIS,Roelfsema2024JATIS,daSilva2024JATIS}, here we briefly describe the performance metrics most relevant for the Milky Way and nearby galaxies science community.
 We envision that the SAFARI-Lite grating spectrometer will be the workhorse instrument for this community.
 Additionally, key spectral lines (e.g., water, \CII, etc) will be observable with the HiRX heterodyne instrument at very high spectral resolution.